I’m going to let you in on a secret:

 Go to Google Search Console Mobile-Friendly testing tool and enter your homepage URL:

 Click “Run Test”.

 This will analyse the page and give you a pass/fail result:

 Despite all its issues, my website IS mobile-friendly.

-But there are obvious issues I need to fix during my manual reviews so you shouldn’t always trust what SEO tools are telling you.
+But there are obvious SEO issues I need to fix during my manual reviews so you shouldn’t always trust what an SEO audit tool is telling you.

 Spot Check 02: Mobile Page vs Desktop Pagespeed